Dedicated faculty mentorship

 • Email all inquiries to NeuroScholars@ucla.edu

-The UCLA Neuroscience Scholars program is a 10-week intensive summer research training experience for exceptional UCLA sophomore and junior undergraduates that are committed to pursuing a graduate degree in neuroscience.
+The UCLA Neuroscience Scholars program is a 10-week intensive summer research training experience for exceptional sophomore and junior undergraduates that are committed to pursuing a graduate degree in neuroscience.
 Neuroscience Scholars will be paired with a UCLA faculty mentor based on their research interests.
-The first 2 weeks of the program will consist of hands-on lab workshops and lectures that cover fundamental experimental approaches for neuroscience research.
-For the remaining 8 weeks of the program, students will conduct discovery research in the laboratories of their faculty mentors.
+The 10 week program will consist of a hands-on discovery research experience, professional development workshops, and scientific interactions with UCLA faculty mentors.

 • Compile the following in 1 PDF file and email to NeuroScholars@ucla.edu